AbstractMenus/Docs/general/variables.rst

 By default, variable exists infinite time, while not be deleted by some action.
 But you can also create a temporal variables.
 Temporal variables will be deleted automatically after some time.
 Read :ref:`this <action-setvar>` topic to know how to create temporal variables.

 Also you can get a remain lifetime of the variable.
-For this you have to use special placeholders, more information aboit this in table below.
+For this you have to use special placeholders, more information about this in table below.

 .. _vars-access: